shubhami7/HireMap/backend/README.txt

-Starting the Application
+Starting the Application:

-First install dependencies:
-In the terminal install the node modules:
+1. Move to the backend file
+2. Install node modules
+3. Run the start script

+To do this run the following commands in order:
     cd backend
+    npm i
-npm install
+    npm start

+Console should print:
-npm start (console should print: The server has started!)
+    The server has started!
+    Database is open.